dimxy/bitcoinjs-lib/README.md

 ```

-### How to use the test code in the browser:
+### How to use the test app in the browser:

-To run the test code in the browser you will need a webserver to host an html page and the test code index.js.
+To run the test app in the browser you will need a webserver to host an html page and the test app index.js.
 Also you will need a websocket proxy.

 ### Setting up a web server